 We build an equilibrium search model of the marriage market in which the economy is populated by overlapping generations of individuals that optimally choose when to get married and have children.
 Each person's labor income is risky and households can save in a riskless bond.
 Married couples face economies of scale in consumption, but also must support their children, if they have any.
 These child-related expenses are what we consider to be consumption commitments.
-Parents choose the level of and whether or not to adjust their children's consumption, which is subject to adjustment costs.
-Married females can choose whether or not to work in the market.
+Parents choose the level of their children's consumption, which is subject to adjustment costs.
+Married females decide whether or not to work in the market.
 The model is estimated using the Simulated Method of Moments.
 We target several moments regarding marriage, fertility, labor force, and consumption choices that are derived from different micro data sets.